bloxstreet/support/docs/lr+-information/rank-structure.md

 :::info

-You can find a comprehensive list of BloxStreet's ranks and their descriptions below.
+Staff members can find a comprehensive list of BloxStreet's ranks and their descriptions below.

 :::